rgalland/Bin2COEConverter/README.md

 # Bin2COEConverter
 Small C program to convert a bin file to COE; a format used by Xilinx to load memory contents.

-BIN to COE file converter
-Help message to run this program.
 The program takes the following arguments:

     --help    : prints this message.
     --version : prints the version.
     --file    : bin or hex file to be converted to coe file.
     --width   : data size is a multiple of 8 - set to 8 by default.